 - 1.5 cups heavy cream

-- 1/4 ounce fresh black truffle, finely chopped, this should be about 1 tbsp
+- 1.5 tablespoon fresh black truffle chopped, this should be about 10 grams-add more if you can.

 - Store the ice cream in the freezer.
-It is the most potent within a day or two of making it, but will last for months.
+It is the most potent within a day or two of making.